-CSLLF's receivable due on the TRS represents realized amounts from payments on underlying loans in the total return swap portfolio.
-At December 31, 2016, the receivable due on TRS was \$0.1 million and is recorded on CSLLF's statement of assets and liabilities below.
-CSLLF does not offset collateral posted in relation to the TRS with any unrealized appreciation or depreciation outstanding in the statement of assets and liabilities as of December 31, 2016.
+CSLLF's receivable due on total return swap represents realized amounts from payments on underlying loans in the total return swap portfolio.
+At December 31, 2016 and December 31, 2015, the receivable due on total return swap was \$0.1 million and \$0.5 million, respectively, and is recorded on CSLLF's statements of assets and liabilities below.
+CSLLF does not offset collateral posted in relation to the TRS with any unrealized appreciation or depreciation outstanding in the statements of assets and liabilities as of December 31, 2016 and December 31, 2015.

-Transactions in TRS contracts during the year ended December 31, 2016 resulted in \$2.3 million in realized gains and \$2.8 million in unrealized appreciation.
-Transactions in TRS contracts during the year ended December 31, 2015 resulted in \$1.4 million in realized gains and \$(2.8) million in unrealized depreciation, which is recorded on CSLLF's statements of operations below.
+Transactions in TRS contracts during the year ended December 31, 2016 resulted in \$2.3 million in realized gains and \$2.8 million in unrealized appreciation which is recorded on CSLLF's statements of operations below.
+Transactions in TRS contracts during the year ended December 31, 2015 resulted in \$1.4 million in realized gains and \$(2.8) million in unrealized depreciation which is recorded on CSLLF's statements of operations below.